cggaurav/auction-system/README.md

 4. All timestamps move in increasing order
 5. A bid can be valid even if the last bid price by the bidder is considered for a different item
 6. Two bids don't come at the same time.
+7. A bid is valid even if its bidding price is below the reserved price, however the item will not be sold as it.
+If this is the only bid for the item, the highest and lowest bid will be this same value.

 ## Improvements